Website Manager

 Strike Zone

-Rookies – Majors: Width = plate + one baseball on each side; Height = shoulders to knees.
+Rookies – Majors: Width = plate plus one baseball on each side; Height = shoulders to knees.

 Juniors: Width = plate only; Height = shoulders to knees.